-Check your NIC record for your entire working life in your personal tax account at http://www.gov.uk/personal-tax-account.
-If there are gaps in that record you may not be entitled to the full state pension.
-Until 5 April 2025 you can fill any gaps in the NICs paid since April 2006 by paying voluntary class 3 NICs.
-After that date only gaps arising in the past six years can be filled in this way.
+Check your NIC record for your entire working life in your personal tax account at www.gov.uk/personal-tax-account.
+If there are gaps in that record, such that you will not have 35 qualifying years by the time you reach state pension age, you may not be entitled to the full state pension.
+You can fill any gaps over the past six years by paying voluntary class 3 NICs.
+The cost is currently £928.20 per year to fill a gap, but State pension entitlement will then be increased by just over £340 annually (based on the rate for 2025/26).